xind14/data-structures-and-algorithms/python/docs/linked_list_insertions/README.md

   ## Approach & Efficiency

   1. Write out problem statement
-  2. Then wrote a function that would that array as argument
+  2. create append function
-  3. Initialize two variables start and end
+  3. create insert before function
-  4. While loop that runs as long as start is less than end
+  4. create insert after function
-  5. Return array
+  5. used images as a guide and talked out algorithm
-  6. The Big O time is O(N) and space is O(1)
+  6. The Big O time is O(N) because only iterating each value once and space is O(1) because it gives back a single new node

   ## Solution